ojeytonwilliams/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/mongodb-and-mongoose/perform-new-updates-on-a-document-using-model.findoneandupdate.md

 ---

 ## Description

 <section id='description'>

 Recent versions of mongoose have methods to simplify documents updating.
-Some more advanced features (i.e. pre/post hooks, validation) behave differently with this approach, so the Classic method is still useful in many situations. <code>findByIdAndUpdate()</code> can be used when searching by Id.
+Some more advanced features (i.e. pre/post hooks, validation) behave differently with this approach, so the Classic method is still useful in many situations. `findByIdAndUpdate()` can be used when searching by Id.

 </section>

 ## Instructions

 <section id='instructions'>

-Find a person by <code>Name</code> and set the person&apos;s age to 20.
-Use the function parameter <code>personName</code> as search key.
+Find a person by `Name` and set the person's age to 20.
+Use the function parameter `personName` as search key.

-<strong>Note:</strong> You should return the updated document.
-To do that you need to pass the options document <code>{ new: true }</code> as the 3rd argument to <code>findOneAndUpdate()</code>.
+**Note:** You should return the updated document.
+To do that you need to pass the options document `{ new: true }` as the 3rd argument to `findOneAndUpdate()`.
 By default these methods return the unmodified object.

 </section>

 ## Tests

 <section id='tests'>

 ```yml